 Someone hurt by the negligent actions of others can file a lawsuit to recover the full value of any economic or non-economic harm.
 Since 1997, Atlanta personal injury attorney Terrence R. Bethune has helped ordinary people seek the maximum compensation that they deserve.

-A person injured in a car accident, a truck crash, or another event caused by the wrongdoing of someone else can file a claim for damages.
+A person who suffered scarring or disfigurement from a car accident, a truck crash, a burn injury, or another event caused by the wrongdoing of someone else can file a claim for damages.
 Depending on the circumstances, Georgia law may give a victim several avenues to pursue compensation, but a negligence case is often a good option.
 To prevail in this type of lawsuit, an injured person must prove:

 - The existence of a duty of care that the defendant owed to the victim;

 - A breach of the duty by the defendant;

 - A causal link between the defendant’s breach and the victim’s injury; and

 - Actual damages suffered by the victim because of the injury.

 In highway collisions and most ordinary situations, a defendant has a duty to avoid conduct that unreasonably endangers others.
 In some instances, such as medical malpractice or premises liability claim, the defendant’s duty may be defined slightly differently.

 A breach is an action or non-action that fails to conform to the duty owed by the defendant.
 Some examples of a breach include a driver who texts and drives, a trucking company that overloads its trucks, or a truck driver who fails to check his blind spot.